reflexsoar/reflex-docs/docs/index.md

     ReflexSOAR goes live on May 2nd, 2022.
 We advise against installing it until then unless you are using one of our commercially supported offerings.

 !!! warning
-    This documentation site will not be complete until the go live date of May 2nd, 2022.
+    This documentation site will not be complete until the go-live date of May 2nd, 2022.

 ## What is it?
-ReflexSOAR is a open-source event triage, investigation, and automation platform.
+ReflexSOAR is an open-source event triage, investigation, and automation platform.
 It is designed by experts in the field to maximize SOC efficiency and orchestrate automation to abstract away mundane tasks.
-The end result is streamlined efficiency and focus on alerts or events that matter.
+The result is streamlined efficiency and focus on alerts or events that matter.

 ## Pricing
 ### Open-Source
-ReflexSOAR is open-source under a GNU General Public License v3.0.
+ReflexSOAR is an open-source under a GNU General Public License v3.0.
 Enjoy all features with zero limitations outside your own hardware or training.
 Our model is to provide commercial support and services but provide ReflexSOAR free to the community now and always.

 ### Commercial Support
-ReflexSOAR commercial support is faciliated by H & A Security Solutions LLC and is offered under the following commercial support offerings.
+ReflexSOAR commercial support is facilitated by H & A Security Solutions LLC and is offered under the following commercial support offerings.

 |                                     | Open-Source     |   Standard Support           | Premium Support               |
 | :---------------------------------- | :-------------: | :--------------------------: | :---------------------------: |